-Right after my daughter got married, a bit over 7 years ago, I did something that I’m very happy I did.
+Right after my daughter got married, in 2011, I did something that I’m very happy I did.
 I wrote a cookbook for her.
 Not just because she was married, or because she’d reached a certain age.
 It’s just that as she got older and busier, we didn’t really cook together much anymore, and I had so much I wanted to share.

 I’m pretty much 99% self-taught, so I learned the hard way how to cook.
 I had no Grandma in the kitchen with me showing me the ropes, which is fine, but that’s what I mean about learning the hard way.
 I read recipes, and cooked.
 And I made mistakes.